PortalNetwork/enigma-ns/docs/tutorial/Secret_Contract.md

 ![result](../../assets/result.png)

 The above is just a brief demo of Enigma's template dApp.
-For further explanation of secret contract content, you can referenct [Enigma's doc](https://enigma.co/protocol/SecretContracts.html).
+For further explanation of secret contract content, you can refer to [Enigma's doc](https://enigma.co/protocol/SecretContracts.html).

 ## Reference
 - [Enigma-dApp-template](https://github.com/enigmampc/enigma-template-dapp)